Harvest Moon: A Wonderful Life

 is a video game that was released in Japan in September 2003 and March 2004 in North America for the GameCube.
-It was developed and published by Marvelous Interactive, and is part of the long-running Story of Seasons series of video games.
+It was developed and published by Marvelous Interactive in Japan, while Natsume Inc. published it worldwide), and is part of the long-running Story of Seasons video game series.
 The GameCube version offers connectivity with the Game Boy Advance game, Harvest Moon: Friends of Mineral Town.

-A special edition version titled "A Wonderful Life Special Edition" was released on the PlayStation 2 in Japan in 2004 and North America in 2005.
-It was later re-released on the PlayStation 3 and PlayStation 4 with improvements upon lag issues rooting from the PlayStation 2 port.
-Harvest Moon: Another Wonderful Life, the girl version of Harvest Moon: A Wonderful Life, was released for the GameCube outside Japan in July 2005.
+A special edition version titled Harvest Moon: A Wonderful Life Special Edition was released on the PlayStation 2 in Japan in 2004 and North America in 2005.
+It was later re-released on the PlayStation 3 and PlayStation 4 with improvements upon lag issues stemming from the PlayStation 2 port.
+Harvest Moon: Another Wonderful Life, the female version of Harvest Moon: A Wonderful Life, was released for the GameCube outside Japan in July 2005.

-A remake, titled Story of Seasons: A Wonderful Life, will be released for the Nintendo Switch, PlayStation 5, Xbox Series X and S, and Microsoft Windows in summer 2023.
+A remake, Story of Seasons: A Wonderful Life, was released for the Nintendo Switch, PlayStation 5, Windows, and Xbox Series X/S, on June 27, 2023.